TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/3_Collections.md

     - S, U, V and so forth for multiple generic types
   - You can have multiple parameters in a `class public class SizeLimitedCrate<T, U>`
 - **Generic Interfaces**
-  - Just like you an have classes, you can have interfaces.
+  - Just like you can have classes, you can have interfaces.
   - `public interface Shippable<T> { void ship(T t);}`
   - Implementing this interface can happen via:
     - Specify generic type in class: `class ShippableRobotCrate implements Shippable<Robot> {`